abenav4/vault-site/content/index.md

 date: 2024-04-14
 ---

 Hi there, I'm Abenav!
-I'm a developer and writer from Toronto, Canada, situated on Turtle Island.
+I'm a developer and writer from Toronto, Canada 🇨🇦.

 <!-- This note is just for me: Remember to update the portfolio section next month.
 Read this land acknowledgement: https://anisetozaatar.com/land-acknowledgement/-->